leslie-huang/leslie-huang.github.io/index.md

 My background is in political science, with a focus on quantitative methods and text analysis.
 I earned a BA, summa cum laude, in English literature and political science from Columbia University (2011).
 I also hold a MA in political science from NYU (2018) and a MPhil in data science from NYU (2020).

-I have worked as a research intern in the <a href="https://www.techatbloomberg.com/ai/">AI group at Bloomberg</a>, and as an engineering intern on <a href="https://shiny.rstudio.com/">Shiny team at RStudio</a>.
+I have worked as a research intern in the <a href="https://www.techatbloomberg.com/ai/">AI group at Bloomberg</a>, and as an engineering intern on the <a href="https://shiny.rstudio.com/">Shiny team at RStudio</a>.
 Before grad school, I worked at a nonprofit and in book publishing.

 ## Where to find me